paodelonga/paodelonga/README.md

 *My name is Abiel, AKA Pão, you can call me Abi (or Pão).
 I'm approximately 19 years old and live in Brazil.*

 I started programming as a hobby in 2021, and now I'm studying on my own to improve my programming skills<br>
-and become a full-stack developer .
+and become a software engineer.
 I'm always working in something, whether it's to contribute to others, for studies, or for my own interests.

 ![Linux](./docs/badges/linux.svg)
 ![Awesome WM](./docs/badges/awesomewm.svg)